SCCapstone/TODOTeamName/README.md

 ALTER USER admin CREATEDB;

 ## Behavioral tests
+- For all behavioral tests ensure you start the server by following directions under 'Running"
 - Pantry Test: to run this test, cd into the Tests directory and run `python pantryTest.py`

 # Authors